Visiting Montjuïc, Barcelona: 11 Top Attractions, Tours & Hotels

 10 Museu Arqueològic de Barcelona

 Near the Exhibition Grounds at the foot of Montjuïc is the Archaeological Museum of Barcelona.
-This pseudo-Classical circular brick building was originally built as the Palau de les Arts Gràfiques for the 1929 World Exhibition.
+This Art Deco circular brick building was originally built as the Palau de les Arts Gràfiques for the 1929 World Exhibition.
 In 1932, the building was enlarged and converted to a museum.
-The collection's archaeology exhibits include artifacts from the Catalan region and show the influences of other cultures from the Iberian Peninsula and the Mediterranean (such as ancient Roman civilization).
+The collection's archaeology exhibits cover the history of the Catalan region as it evolved from the Bronze Age (7th century BC) to the Iberian culture, with Greek, Roman, and prehistoric artifacts showing various influences from trade and invasion.
+Don't miss seeing the silver treasure from the town of Castellet de Banyoles, one of the museum's most outstanding collections.

 Address: Passeig de Santa Madrona 39, Parc de Montjuïc, Barcelona